0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ### UserData seams ok...

-The UserData reached the instacne, and yet the product is not acting as it should.
+The UserData reached the instance, and yet the product is not acting as it should.

 ::: tip Solution